Are You Taking Full Advantage of Your Veterans Benefits?

 Medicare more commonly refers to this status as homebound, while the VA more frequently calls it housebound.
 However, for the sake of this article, the words will be used interchangeably.
 Each organization has its own criteria for determining homebound status, which will be discussed in much greater detail below.

 There are over 500 programs that help seniors who cannot afford their cost of care.

 Having a formal designation of homebound determines if an elderly individual will be able to receive certain types of care or financial assistance from Medicare or the VA.

 In order to receive home health services via Medicare, a physician must determine a senior to be homebound.
 These home health services include periodic skilled nursing services (such as injections, injection instructions, tube feedings, catheter changes, and wound care), physical therapy, as well as necessary medical equipment.
 Make note, one is able to receive hospice services without a determination of being homebound.

-VA Housebound Pension
+VA Housebound Allowance

 VA Skilled Home Health Care (SHHC) Services

 A senior veteran may receive Skilled Home Health Care Services based on a housebound status.
 This short-term care program provides an individual help with activities that are associated with daily living, such as grooming, dressing, mobility, meal preparation, and medication management.
 Case management and nursing services may also be provided.